This is a quite complicated question.

 Allow any agent to markup the asking price with their commission.

 Big mistake.
-When your property is listed as an “open listing” with multiple agents: Always FIX the asking-price for all agents to be the same, INCLUDING their sales-commissions.
+When your property is listed as an “open listing” with multiple estate agents in Pattaya: Always FIX the asking-price for all agents to be the same, INCLUDING their sales-commissions.

 When you leave the door open for them to markup the price, your property will be advertised at different price levels which confuses the market and might even jeopardies a sale before it is even made.